-This online module explores one of the major domains of public health, that of health protection.
-This module will introduce students to health protection, and the principles and practice of this domain of public health.
-This module will have both and international and UK focus, and will give students an understanding of communicable diseases and how they are controlled, environmental public health, and emergency, preparedness, resilience and response.
-The module will also look at emerging health protection issues, as-well-as giving students and understanding of health protection tools.
+This online module explores one of the major domains of Public Health, that of Health Protection.
+This module will introduce students to Health Protection, and the principles and practice of this domain of Public Health.
+This module will have both an international and UK focus, and will give students an understanding of communicable diseases and how they are controlled, environmental public health, and emergency, preparedness, resilience and response.
+This module will also look at emerging health protection issues, as-well-as giving students an understanding of health protection tools.

 This module aims to: -

 • Provide a broad understanding of Health Protection

 • Allow students to develop competency in applying basic terminology, definitions, and principles of key health protection issues

 • Identify and critique infectious disease protection and control measures

 • Develop knowledge, understanding, and application of the principles of Health Protection through the use of case study examples

 • • The basics of health protection, including what it is, who is involved and an introduction to infection microbiology LO1